-Generalist social work practice incorporates knowledge that is transferable, empowers individuals and families, utilizes a variety of intervention strategies and theories, analyzes development of the life span, evaluates the impact of social policies and other social forces and serves as a foundation for professional practice.
+Generalist social work practice incorporates knowledge that is transferable, empowers individuals and families, utilizes a variety of intervention strategies and theories, analyzes development of the life span.
+This course is in place as the first practice class which allows students the opportunity to practice social work skill development in engagement, assessment, intervention, planning, evaluation and termination in practice settings in randomized small groups.